Claremont Hotel & Spa: Prohibition

 In 1873, a state law was enacted that prohibited the sale of alcoholic beverages within 2 mi of the University of California.
 This statute was amended in 1876, reducing the prohibition distance to 1 mi from the perimeter of the University of California.
 In 1913, the hotel's investors sponsored AB 1620 (known as the Ferguson bill), supposedly to further restrict alcohol near churches and schools statewide, but specifically excluding the Claremont Hotel from the dry zone.
 Influenced by activism from women's clubs and temperance groups in Berkeley, the Ferguson bill was defeated by one vote.
 Nationwide prohibition of alcohol was instituted on January 17, 1920, when the Volstead Act, enacted pursuant to the 18th Amendment, went into effect.
 On December 5, 1933, the 18th Amendment was repealed by enactment of the 21st Amendment.
 After repeal, the Claremont Hotel continued to suffer from the state law prohibiting the sale of liquor within a mile of the university.
 In 1937, the law was amended to measure the distance following street routes rather than a straight line, and the hotel was then able to serve liquor legally.
 According to a story on the hotel's website, a student at the university discovered in 1936 that the route was over a mile and was awarded free drinks for life.
-This point had been publicly discussed in 1913, however.
+This point had been publicly discussed in 1913.

-The hotel had an unusual fire escape in the form of a multi-story spiral slide for guests to make their escape.
-Many people over the years, including teenagers, sneaked in and took the ride, but the slide was eventually boarded up and removed.
-On the final day the slide was opened up to the public and anybody making a donation to the hotel's selected charity was given a monogrammed terrycloth hand towel to slide down with.